MianAliHaider/Operating-System/README.md

         	The function reads characters one by one until a newline (\n) or EOF is encountered.
         	If EOF is reached and no characters have been read (pos == 0), it returns NULL (indicating end-of-file, such as when the user presses Ctrl+D).
-        	The command line is null-terminated before returning it. free_tokens():
+        	The command line is null-terminated before returning it.

+        free_tokens():
         	This function frees the memory allocated for an array of argument tokens.
         	Iterates through the tokens array and frees each individual argument string.
-        	Finally, it frees the array of pointers itself. free_pipeline():
+        	Finally, it frees the array of pointers itself.

+        free_pipeline():
         	This function frees memory allocated for a pipeline of commands.
         	Iterates through each command in the cmds array and calls free_tokens to clean up memory for the tokens associated with that command.

+**version04(myshellv4.c):**

+        rest of the code is same as version03.Some additional features were added:

+        add_to_history():
+            If the command_history array has space (i.e., history_count is less than HISTORY_SIZE), it copies cmd into the next available slot in the array.
+            If the array is full:
+                It frees the memory of the oldest command (at command_history[0]).
+                It shifts all commands up by one index, making space at the end of the array.
+                It adds the new command at the last index

+        get_history_command():
+            If the index is valid (i.e., 0 <= index < history_count), it returns the command at that index in command_history.
+            If the index is invalid, it returns NULL.

+**version05(myshellv5.c):**

+        rest of the code is same but we add new features like:
+        1- cd for changing directory
+        2- kill
+        3- help
+        4- exit
+        5- jobs